nuwave/lighthouse/docs/master/security/authentication.md

 If you want to guard all your fields against unauthenticated access, you can simply add Laravel's build-in auth middleware.
-Beware that this approach does not allow any GraphQL operations for guest users, so you will have to handle login outside of GraphQL.
+Beware that this approach does not allow any GraphQL operations for guest users, so you will have to handle login outside GraphQL.

 ```php
 'middleware' => [